Olímpico

-Joel Bernal Galicia (born December 6, 1965) is a Mexican retired Luchador, or professional wrestler, better known under the ring name Olímpico.
+Joel Bernal Galicia (born December 6, 1965) is a Mexican retired professional wrestler, better known under the ring name Olímpico.
 Olímpico is sometimes Anglicised as "Olympico", and means "Olympian" in Spanish.
 From his debut in 1992 until late 2008 Olímpico worked for Consejo Mundial de Lucha Libre (CMLL); since then he has worked for promotions including Perros del Mal, International Wrestling Revolution Group (IWRG), World Wrestling Association (WWA) and other promotions on the Mexican independent circuit before returning to CMLL in mid-2010 as part of Los Invasores.
 For many years Olimpico's real name was not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
 He was unmasked on September 3, 2010, and had to reveal his real name as is traditional.

 Professional wrestling career

 Consejo Mundial de Lucha Libre (1992–2008)

 Bernal Galicia grew up watching his father, Roy Aguirre, wrestle and wanted to follow in his father's footsteps.
 After training with his father he made his professional wrestling debut in Mexico City, Mexico for Consejo Mundial de Lucha Libre (CMLL).
 It was rare for CMLL to have a wrestler actually made his debut on in their "home venue", but they were in need of young talent after a large number of young wrestlers had left CMLL for rival promotion Asistencia Asesoría y Administración (AAA) in early 1992.
 In his first match he used the ring name Popoca, Jr. but after the match it was decided that he needed a different ring persona.
 CMLL owner Paco Alonso came up with the concept of "Olímpico", "the Olympian", inspired by the 1992 Summer Olympics in Barcelona, Spain.
 Olímpico wore a white mask with the Olympic Rings on it, a white Olympic wrestling style singlet and white boots.
 Later on he changed the Olympic rings to five lines with the colors of the Olympic rings as CMLL had not gotten permission to use the official Olympic symbol.
 Initially Olímpico worked in the first and second matches of the show, improving his skills while continuing to train under Hijo del Gladiador at the CMLL Gym.
 In 1996 he was given a chance to stand out from the other low card wrestlers when he was placed in a storyline feud with Damián El Guerrero.
 The feud saw Olímpico win his first Luchas de Apuestas match (a "bet match" where both competitors put their mask on the line), unmasking Damián El Guerrero.